hubert-thieriot/effective-advocacy-project/docs/posts/narrative_framing.md

 This second application shifts from media analysis to political discourse, examining how European political parties frame animal welfare in their electoral manifestos.
 The analysis covers manifestos published since 2018 spanning 36 countries and 29 languages, and were collected from the [Manifesto Project](https://manifestoproject.wzb.eu/) dataset.
 It is important to note though that **these manifestos may represent different types of elections** and may therefore lead to biased cross-country comparisons; a more thorough analysis would further discriminate by election type.

+The left map shows how much attention each country's manifestos give to animal welfare.
+The right map highlights the dominant frame in each country, excluding the catch-all "General animal welfare" category to emphasize more specific narratives. *Frames definitions are detailed [below](#frames-manifesto)*.

 <div class="chart-item">
   <div class="chart-heading">
     <div class="chart-title">Animal welfare in European political manifestos</div>